Plain-English answer

 2010s

-Chinese biotech, CROs, CDMOs, and medtech firms become more visible in global development and supply chains.
+Chinese CROs, CDMOs, device firms, biotech companies, and digital-health companies became more visible in global development and supply chains.
+Cross-border licensing and clinical development became more sophisticated.

 Late 2010s onward

-U.S. attention to data, IP, supply-chain resilience, national security, and investment risk increases.
+U.S. attention to data, IP, supply-chain resilience, national security, and investment risk increased.
+Healthcare strategy increasingly required compliance and trust analysis, not only market-size analysis.

 2020s

-AI, digital health, clinical trials, cross-border data, supply chains, and reimbursement strategy become central to cross-border healthcare analysis.
+AI, digital health, clinical trials, biotechnology competition, cross-border data, API and manufacturing supply chains, and reimbursement strategy became central to U.S.-China healthcare relations.
+Cooperation and scrutiny now coexist.